michaelh23/bms_processingclass/content/activities/index.md

 		// fill in your code here
 	}

-What would you change to have the circle follow the mouse as it grows?
-How could you vary the speed at which the circle grows?
+Once that works, change your program so that the circle moves with the mouse and changes size with the mouse at the same time.

-Answer these questions by using comments at the bottom and outside of your draw function.

 Name your sketch:  MoveGrow